 Do you see how dependent we are on God, my friend?
-We needed Him not only to provide the possibility of salvation, but even to enable us to accept His offer of salvation.
-And by His grace, that's what He did.
-Here's the wonderful truth about our God...
+We need Him not only to provide the gift of salvation, but also to enable us to accept the gift.
+And by His grace, this is what He does for those He has chosen.

+This is the wonderful truth about our God.